I tried text-based development with Godot, a game engine well-suited for collaborative development with LLMs

 # Calculate reflection angle (adjust angle based on relative position)

-var bounce_angle = relative_intersect * PI/3 # Maximum 60 degree angle
+var bounce_angle = relative_intersect * PI/3 # Maximum 60 degrees angle

 # Increase speed